'Nothing Gay About It': How Trump and Village People Connect | LatestLY

 "The financial benefits have been great as well, as 'Y.M.C.A.' is estimated to gross several million dollars since the President-elect's continued use of the song," Willis acknowledged in a Facebook post in December 2024.

-So now, the Village People are ready to look the other way, accepting an invitation from the president-elect's team to perform at several inauguration events, including at least one attended by Trump himself.
+So now, the Village People are ready to look the other way, accepting an invitation from the president-elect's team to perform at several inauguration events, including a final victory rally held on Sunday evening before Inauguration Day.

 "We know this won't make some of you happy to hear, however we believe that music is to be performed without regard to politics," the band wrote in a statement posted on their official Facebook page as they announced their participation.
 "Our song 'Y.M.C.A.' is a global anthem that hopefully helps bring the country together after a tumultuous and divided campaign where our preferred candidate lost.
 Therefore, we believe it's now time to bring the country together with music."

-Note: This article was first published on January 16 and updated on January 20 with a new photo of Trump's final victory rally.